fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 * `message` - A message indicating whether or not the action was successful.
 Any message other than "Success" indicates a failure.

 #### POST "/v1/list\_submissions"
 This endpoint lists submissions for all agencies for which the current user is a member of.
-Optional filters allow for more refined lists
+Optional filters allow for more refined lists.

 ##### Body (JSON)